ZacSweers/SUREwalk_android/README.md

 * After SUREwalk receives the request and assigns it, a push notification is sent back using Parse+GCM to alert the user than the volunteers are on their way.

 ### Other stuff
 If you want to build this locally, you'll need two strings.xml values files which we currently don't track.
-One called `private_strings.xml` and another called `com_crashlytics_export_strings.xml`
+One called `private_strings.xml` and another called `com_crashlytics_export_strings.xml`.
+If you don't have these, your build will fail fast.
+We are considering dropping a couple of dummy files in there instead though.

 `private_strings.xml` Looks like this: